Ahelsel/CSCI3308-017Team01Tigers/src/Team Meeting Logs/Meeting10-31-22.md

 ## Decisions Made

 	1. We'll have a separate list for recipes and groceries.
-		- Recipes will be from a third-party source (TBD)
+		- Recipes will be from a third-party source
+			- Spoonacular Recipe API
 		- Groceries/Ingredient will be added/removed by the user
 				- Make a list of groceries for the user to choose from